xeptore/blog/content/posts/2023_07_05_pin-go-installed-package-version.md

 - It **assumes** the user has `mock` already installed on their machine, and it's available in executables `$PATH`, which is, in general, a bold assumption for a developer who joined recently for example.
 On someone who does not _want_ to have `$GOBIN` directory in their `$PATH`.
 What if there might be other executables in their `$GOBIN` that might mess up with the ones installed system-wide?
 - How would a developer know what is that `mock` executable, and where to install it from?
 Specially for some packages where their executable name differs from the package name, like `mock`.
 It seems we need some sort of documentation here, right?
 - What if there is another executable named `mock` installed on your machine that gets executed instead of the one you installed using `go install`?
 How would you resolve this?
-- What if the version resolved to the `latest` tag at the time of installation on my machine is `v1.1.0` for example, but version `v1.2.0` gets installed on CI environment tomorrow that breaks something internally without any explicit errors on production?
+- What if the version resolved to the `latest` tag at the time of installation on my machine is `v1.1.0` for example, but version `v1.2.0` gets installed on CI environment tomorrow that causes some sort of misbehavior internally without any explicit errors on production?

 ## Solution